 Q2.2: How can I standardize my texts prior to further processing?

-- Currently, the only text on-line normalization tool available through the CLARIN.SI services is the REDI diacritic restorer.
-The usage of the CLARIN.SI services is documented here.
-You can also download this REDI diacritic restorer, install it and use it locally.
+Currently, the only on-line text normalisation tool available through the CLARIN.SI services (ReLDIanno) is the REDI diacritic restorer.
+Its usage is documented here.
+You can also download it, install it and use it locally.

-- For word-level normalisation of user-generated Croatian texts you can download and install the CSMTiser text normalizer.
+For word-level normalisation of user-generated Croatian texts, you can download and install the CSMTiser text normaliser.

 Q2.3: How can I annotate my texts for named entities?